xuminic/subsync/README.md

 by the expected time stamp subtracting the misaligned time stamp.
 For example, you randomly pick up a line of subtitle in the subtitle file.
 The time stamp was written `0:11:00,140`.
 It's the misaligned time stamp.
-The corresponding line in the video accutely sounds at `00:00:52,570`.
+The corresponding line in the video actually sounds at `00:00:52,570`.
 It's the expected time stamp.
 You don't have to calculate the time difference but simply using the formula `expected-time-stamp - misaligned-time-stamp`: